 The good news is that propane is very easy to store.

-The biggest advantage of portable propane generators is the ability to store fuel long-term because propane has a super-long shelf life.
+The biggest advantage of portable propane generators is storing fuel long-term because propane has a super-long shelf life.
 From 30-pound bottles to 1,000-pound tanks, options for propane storage are plentiful.

 Propane is less efficient than gasoline and produces fewer BTUs per gallon.
 Because they have fewer BTUs, they consequently have a few disadvantages: